NVIDIA/OptiX_Apps/README.md

 **Linux**

 Pre-requisites:
-* NVIDIA GPU supported by OptiX 7 or 8 (Maxwell GPU or newer, RTX boards highly recommended.)
+* NVIDIA GPU supported by OptiX 7 or newer (Maxwell GPU or newer, RTX boards highly recommended.)
-* Display drivers supporting OptiX 7 or 8.
+* Display drivers supporting OptiX 7 or newer.
 (Please refer to the individual OptiX Release Notes for the supported driver versions.)
 * GCC supported by CUDA 10.x or CUDA 11.x Toolkit
 * CUDA Toolkit 10.x, 11.x or 12.x.
 (Please refer to the OptiX Release Notes for the supported combinations.
 CUDA 11.8 or higher recommended.)
-* Any OptiX SDK 7 or 8 version (OptiX SDK 8.0.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
+* Any OptiX SDK 7 or newer version (OptiX SDK 8.0.0 recommended. intro_motion_blur requires 7.2.0 or higher, rtigo9_omm requires 7.6.0 or higher.)
 * CMake 3.17 or newer.
 (The OptiX Toolkit requires 3.23.)
 * GLFW 3
 * GLEW 2.1.0 (required to build all non-*intro* examples.
 In case the Linux package manager only supports GLEW 2.0.0, here is a link to the [GLEW 2.1.0](https://sourceforge.net/projects/glew/files/glew/2.1.0) sources.)